WorkspaceBuilt with Claude

 Dark mode, one accent

-Technical-hire audiences read dark mode more comfortably and it cuts the perceived "agency-portfolio" vibe.
-One accent color (a desaturated violet) used sparingly — for the primary CTA and case-study links — keeps the page from looking generic.
+Technical hiring audiences read dark mode more comfortably, and it avoids the standard agency-portfolio look.
+One accent color (a desaturated warm cream) used sparingly, applied to the primary CTA and case-study links, keeps the page from looking generic.

 What I'd build next